shays10/jvmworkshop/README.md

 2. In a separate terminal window, locate your PID via `jps`.

-3. Open VisualVM, locate your app and monitor it.
+3. Open `jvisualvm` (From terminal), locate your app and monitor it.

 4. We created a shell script for you that will randomize contactIds from 1 to 10 and send the following HTTP call:
 `curl http://localhost:8080?contactId=<contactNumber>`